Susan Trussell MBACP (Accred)

 Supervisor - Children, Young People and Adults

-I am experienced BACP accredited counsellor and a supervisor to both trainee and qualified counsellors.
+I am an experienced BACP accredited counsellor and a supervisor to both trainee and qualified counsellors.
 My supervision practice reflects my counselling style which is predominantly person centred but I also use other approaches where appropriate.
 I offer a regular space and time to think about your work and relationships with your clients.
 We can work together to look at issues that arise such as separating out our own stuff, monitoring our own self care, over involvement with clients and other ethical dilemmas.
 I aim to offer a warm, non-judgemental environment where supervisees can safely bring their successes as well as worries.

 Finding the right supervisor for you can take time and the supervisory relationship is usually a long term partnership.
-I therefore offer a free initial session of up to an hour where we can meet, you can tell me about your work, level of experience, placement if in training, and type and number of clients that you see.
+I therefore, offer a free initial session of up to an hour where we can meet, you can tell me about your work, level of experience, placement if in training, and type and number of clients that you see.
 We can look at what you would like from supervision and I can answer any of your questions.

 Once we have agreed to work together my costs are £50 per hour.